DV

 What is the difference between QQQ and SCHD?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
 They are issued by Invesco and Schwab respectively.

 Can I hold both QQQ and SCHD?